Recognizing Covered Water Damage Under Florida Home Insurance

 Water damage can strike unexpectedly from burst pipes, hurricanes, or heavy rainstorms.
 For Florida homeowners, navigating water damage claims can be particularly challenging due to the state’s unique climate and insurance regulations.
-In this guide, we’ll walk you through the critical steps to take when dealing with water damage, offering practical advice and insights to help you secure the coverage you need.
+In this guide, we’ll walk you through the critical steps to take when dealing with water damage, offering practical advice and insights to help you secure the necessary coverage.

-- Overflow and Discharge – Water damage from overflowing bathtubs, sinks, or malfunctioning appliances (like water heaters) is generally covered.
+- Overflow and Discharge: Water damage from overflowing bathtubs, sinks, or malfunctioning appliances (such as water heaters) is typically covered.

 Types of Water Damage Often Not Covered

-- Flood Damage – Standard homeowners’ insurance does not cover flooding; you need a separate flood insurance policy through the National Flood Insurance Program (NFIP) or a private insurer.
+- Flood Damage: Standard homeowners’ insurance does not cover flooding; you need a separate policy through the National Flood Insurance Program (NFIP) or a private insurer.

-- Gradual Damage – Insurance companies typically deny claims for damage caused by neglected maintenance, slow leaks, or long-term deterioration.
+- Gradual Damage: Insurance companies often deny claims for damage resulting from neglected maintenance, slow leaks, or long-term deterioration.

-- Sewer and Drain Backup – Unless you have an endorsement for sewer backup, damage from clogged or overflowing drains is likely not covered.
+- Sewer and Drain Backup: Unless you specifically endorse sewer backup coverage, damage from clogged or overflowing drains is likely not covered.

 Guide to Filing a Florida Water Damage Claim